-- 4.1 As in previous years Elected Members are given the opportunity throughout the winter and in April 2022 to become involved in agreeing the route categories with the Roads Maintenance Partnership.
-The policy also allows unadopted roads with an important community use to be included within the categorisation and is not restricted to adopted roads. - 4.2 As local circumstances, and travel patterns change, winter maintenance categories are subject to change and Elected Members have a role in identifying and agreeing such changes.
-However the resources available to carry out winter maintenance are finite, so if the relative priority of a road or footway is to be raised then that of another road or footway within a particular Ward must be reduced. - 4.3 The Council will always receive complaints about the winter maintenance service due to high public expectations, limited available resources and the vagaries of the weather.
-A distinction has to be made between complaints related to proven failures to meet the approved level of service and complaints regarding the actual level of service. - 4.4 At the end of the 2021 2022 winter comments on the winter service provision were invited from Elected Members and from Community Councils.
-Very few responses were received, due to the relatively benign winter weather not impacting travel.
+4.1 As in previous years Elected Members are given the opportunity throughout the winter, and in a presentation in June 2023, to become involved in agreeing the route categories with the Roads Maintenance Partnership.
+The policy also allows unadopted roads with an important community use to be included within the categorisation and is not restricted to adopted roads.

+- 4.2 As local circumstances, and travel patterns change, winter maintenance categories are subject to change and Elected Members have a role in identifying and agreeing such changes.
+However, the resources available to carry out winter maintenance are finite, so if the relative priority of a road or footway is to be raised then that of another road or footway within a particular Ward must be reduced. - 4.3 The Council will always receive complaints about the winter maintenance service due to high public expectations, limited available resources and the vagaries of the weather.
+A distinction has to be made between complaints related to proven failures to meet the approved level of service and complaints regarding the actual level of service. - 4.4 At the end of the 2022 23 winter comments on the winter service provision were invited from Community Councils.
+Very few responses were received, due to the typical winter weather not impacting travel.
 Those responses that were received were generally complimentary comments.